aleks-haksly/portfolio/README.md

 # Aleksey Fomin - Data Analyst Portfolio

 ## About
-Hi, I'm Alex!
-I work as data analyst in Nabors Drilling International for last 4 years.
-My profile as an analyst is purchasing and logistics operations.
+Hi, I'm Alex, the Data Analyst!
 This repository showcases my skills, shares my projects, and tracks my progress in Data Analytics and Data Science.

 ## Table of contents